rbenv/ruby-build/README.md

 > **Warning**
 > ruby-build mostly does not verify that system dependencies are present before downloading and attempting to compile Ruby from source.
 Please ensure that [all requisite libraries][build-env] such as build tools and development headers are already present on your system.

+Basically, what ruby-build does when installing a Ruby version is this:
+- Downloads an official tarball of Ruby source code;
+- Extracts the archive into a temporary directory on your system;
+- Executes `./configure --prefix=/path/to/destination` in the source code;
+- Runs `make install` to compile Ruby;
+- Verifies that the installed Ruby is functional.

+Depending on the context, ruby-build does a little bit more than the above: for example, it will try to link Ruby to the appropriate OpenSSL version, even if that means downloading and compiling OpenSSL itself; it will discover and link to Homebrew-installed instances of some libraries like libyaml and readline, etc.

 ### Advanced Usage

 #### Custom Build Definitions

-If you wish to develop and install a version of Ruby that is not yet supported by ruby-build, you may specify the path to a custom “build definition file” in place of a Ruby version number.
+To install a version of Ruby that is not recognized by ruby-build, you can specify the path to a custom build definition file in place of a Ruby version number.

-Use the [default build definitions][definitions] as a template for your custom definitions.
+Check out [default build definitions][definitions] as examples on how to write definition files.

 #### Custom Build Configuration